SeamlessDistribution/SeamlessDistribution.github.io/merchant/instantcheckout/index.md

 Once your web-shop received such request it should:

-Call getPaymentStatus and receive status PAID - this is commit of transaction Update product stock level.
+* Call getPaymentStatus and receive status PAID - this is commit of transaction.
+* Update product stock level.
-It would also be good idea to send email with order confirmation to customer.
+* It would also be good idea to send email with order confirmation to customer.

 # Put SEQR Instant Checkout QRCodes on product details page (or anyware you like)
 In order to put SEQR Instant Checkout QR codes on your pages you will have to:

-1. Import our java script qr code generator
+* Import our java script qr code generator

 {% highlight python %}
 <div id="qrcode"></div>

 <script src="http://cdn.seqr.com/seqr-services-dev/wss-dev/seqrQRCode-0.0.3.min.js">
 </script>
 {% endhighlight %}

-2. Put this piece of code on you page:
+* Put this piece of code on you page:

 {% highlight python %}
 <div id="qrcode"></div>

 <script>
     $(document).ready(function() {
         seqrQRCode.qrCode({